cloudify-cosmo/docs.getcloudify.org/content/blueprints/import-resolver.md

 [The default import resolver](https://github.com/cloudify-cosmo/cloudify-dsl-parser/blob/4.3/dsl_parser/import_resolver/default_import_resolver.py#L28) is a default implementation of an import resolver.

-<br>This resolver is initialized with the ``rules`` parameter, which can be used later to replace import URL's prefix with another prefix and resolve the new URL (with the altered prefix).
+<br>This resolver starts with the ``rules`` parameter that you can also use to replace the import URL prefix with another prefix and resolve the new URL (with the altered prefix).

 Each rule in the ``rules`` list is expected to be a dictionary with one (key, value) pair.
-Each rule represents a prefix and its replacement, which can be used to resolve the import URL.
+Each rule represents a prefix and its replacement that you can use.

-The resolver will go over the rules in order to find a matching rule.
-For each matching rule, the resolver will replace the prefix denoted by the rule's key with the rule's value.
-The resolver will then attempt to resolve the new URL.
-If resolving is successful, the resolver will return the content of the resolved URL, otherwise it will try the next rule.
+The resolver looks at the rules to find a matching rule.
+For each matching rule, the resolver replaces the prefix denoted by the rule key with the rule value.
+The resolver attempts to resolve the new URL.
+If it successfully resolves, the resolver returns the content of the resolved URL.
+If it fails to resolve, it tries the next rule.

-If there aren't any rules, none of the rules matches or none of the prefix replacements could be resolved, the resolver will try to use the original URL.
+If there are no rules, no matching rules or none of the prefix replacements resolve, the resolver uses the original URL.

 For example: